Last of the Mohicans: Tu-144 supersonic airliner to be restored in Ulyanovsk

 Tu-144 is a supersonic passenger aircraft capable of reaching speeds of up to 2,500 km/h and carrying up to 150 passengers over a range of about 3,000 km, with a cruising speed of 2,300 km/h at an altitude of up to 20 km.

-Testing of the airliner began in 1968, but its operation was short-lived due to high noise levels, technical problems, and economic inefficiency.
+The airliner's tests began in 1968, and its operation was short-lived due to high noise levels, technical problems, and economic unprofitability.

 Earlier www1.ru reported that the production of systems for Il-114-300 and MS-21-310 has been expanded in Nizhny Novgorod.